danielballan/photomosaic/doc/source/getting-tiles.rst

 from frames from Star Wars, etc.

 The photomosaic package includes convenience functions for downloading image collections from public websites.
-They do not "scrape" the websites; they use the websites' official API.
+They use the websites' official public API to "politely" scrape images and collect attribution information.
+For each image file, a text file (JSON) with attribution information is also saved.
+It is possible to filter queries based on their copyright license.
+If you plan to share or sell your mosiac, pay due attention to the copyright license on the images you download.

 At this time, we only support Flickr, but more will be added in the future.
-For full flexibility, you may want to just use the API directly.
-These convenience functions just aim to make the basics easy: downloading search results or downloading an album with a line or two of code.

-If you plan to share or sell your mosiac, pay due attention to the copyright license on the images you download.
-Where possible, we use the API to make compliance easier.

 Flickr
 ------